RandyGaul/randygaul.github.io/_posts/2024-10-13-Data-Structures-In-C-And-Allocating.markdown

 #define atmp(a, n) do { static int id = g_id_gen++; a = atmp_impl(id, sizeof(a), n); } while(0)
 ```

+The final downside here is the buffer is semantically static, a lot like the `static` keyword.
+You won't be getting unique buffers each time a function is called, which restricts it's usage.
+In the event you want to return an actual unique buffer that will persist, get handed around to other functions, then simply allocating directly from the arena without a caching mechanism is preferred.
+A different macro can provide this quite easily, directly calling into the equivalent of `tmp_alloc` in your own codebase.

 And there you have it!
 It's nothing particularly new or special, just a mishmash of a few different techniques and careful API design.
 The vast majority of dynamic arrays are reduced to a few if-checks and a single hashtable hit.
 Only in worst-case scenarios is `malloc` and `free` ever touched, and memory consumption scales relative to the number of unique callsites, instead of by how many times individual functions are called.